canonical/github-runner-operator/docs/reference/cos.md

 ## Logs

 The `grafana-agent` effectively transmits all logs located at `/var/log/**/*log`, from the charm unit to Loki.
 Additionally, it collects logs concerning crashed runners with accessible but unshut LXD virtual machines.

+## Alerts

+The charm contains a number of alerts that are sent to COS using the `grafana-agent`.
+Please refer to the COS documentation for more information on how to set up alerts.

+Alerts are divided into two categories:

+- Capacity Alerts: Alerts you when there is a shortage of a particular type of runner.
+- Failure Alerts: Notification of runner crashes or repo policy related failures.